Welcome to today's edition of the Rush 24-7 podcast.

 It is a suicide pact.

-Troubled marriages become more troublesome when new responsibilities are added to uh couples who are already prone to anger and disagreement and frankly hate each other.
+Troubled marriages become more troublesome when new responsibilities are added to couples who are already prone to anger and disagreement and frankly hate each other.

 Obamacare is not being conceived by a bunch of happy people who are likely to stay together, folks.

-This health care plan has been prepared in anger.
+This healthcare plan has been prepared in anger.

-This health care plan is being revived to ram it down your throat and my throat and everybody.
+This healthcare plan is being revived to ram it down your throat and my throat and everybody.

-The purpose of this health care plan is for them to show you who the hell is boss, and there you think that they think that you are respected.
+The purpose of this health care plan is for them to show you who the hell is boss.

-The American people are going to impose a divorce decree on the very Democrats plotting to conceive a bill that will destroy private health insurance.
+This November, the American people are going to impose a divorce decree on the very Democrats plotting to conceive a bill that will destroy private health insurance.

 A bill that will grow up to become a single-payer, government-owned and operated, rationed health care system doomed to the Democrats are giving birth to every movie monster you have ever seen.